High Risk Life Insurance - Life Insurance with Pre-Existing Medical Conditions

 Mortality Tables –

 Life insurance carriers also use mortality tables.
-They would use these when looking at high risk life insurance policies and high-risk individuals.
+They would use these when looking at high risk policies and high-risk individuals.
 A mortality table seems strikingly close to an actuarial table.

-How do High Risk Insurance Rates and Ratings Work?
+How do High Risk Rates and Ratings Work?

 Life insurance ratings work straightforward.
 You have a total of 12 possible ratings you can achieve.
 This is not including “flat extra charges” which we will discuss soon.
 Also, note that the 12 ratings can vary from life insurance carrier to life insurance carrier.
 Sometimes they use table ratings such as Table 1 and Table 2 all the way up to Table 8.
 Some use letter abbreviations such as Table A through Table G.